- Food and Cooking»

 Nevertheless, food is not the enemy; it is our friend when we prepare the nutritionally best.

-Polish friends have told me that Babka means grandmother and that the babka is usually made from a recipe handed down from grandmothers.
-I take them at their word, because this dessert is delicious and tastes like a grandmother made it.
-What does that mean? -- A specific type of melding of rich flavors.
+Polish friends have told me that "Babka" means grandmother and that the babka cake is usually made from a recipe handed down from grandmothers.
+I believe them and find this dessert delicious.
+Its aroma as it bakes reminds me of a grandmother's kitchen.

 - 2 Cups flour